Lewis Charlton (educator): Early slave life

 When Charlton was seven, Davis died and Lewis was placed on the auction block for sale.
 He retells that his mother was crying and had him remove his socks to reveal his stumps, in hopes that no one would buy him.
 Lewis was sold to a man who intended to teach him to be a cooper, but before he could begin learning the trade, his new master's wife died and he was sold again.
 He was sold to a Mr. Fornistock who was mean, particularly when he was drunk.
 Fornistock was a tanner by trade.
 He had Charlton spread hides that were so heavy he was in danger of falling into the vats.
 If that occurred he was whipped with a cow whip and Lewis tells that it happened so frequently that he spent months where he could not sleep on his back.
 Eventually Fornistock's land, including Lewis were sold at a Sheriff's sale.

-The new owner Mr. Getinger, expected Lewis to work at all hours of the day, and every day of the week.
-Prior to being sold to Mr. Getinger, Lewis was able to visit his mother and sister on Sunday, but he was now expected to work every day including Sundays.
+The new owner Getinger, expected Lewis to work at all hours of the day, and every day of the week.
+Prior to being sold to Getinger, Lewis was able to visit his mother and sister on Sunday, but he was now expected to work every day including Sundays.
 After three years with Getinger, Charlton's legs had frozen stiff while cutting logs in the deep snows.
 Thinking Lewis might die, he was returned to his mother, who was now freed and living nearby as a laundress.
 Subsequently he was unable to walk for nine months, but once he was mobile he was sold immediately to a James Davis.
 Charlton was still only 15 years old.